Dominique Follacci

 Dominique Follacci (born 18 May 1879, date of death unknown) was a French gymnast.
 He competed in the men's artistic individual all-around event at the 1908 Summer Olympics.

 Life and career

 Follaci was interested in sports from childhood.
-He become a director of the Languedocienne Gymnastics Society.
+He became a director of the Languedocienne Gymnastics Society.
 He received several prizes while presenting this organization in competitions like Dijon 1899, Paris 1900, Nice 1901.
+Additionally, he was a competitor at the 1911 World Artistic Gymnastics Championships where he was a part of the silver medal winning French team and where he also won individual silver medals on the rings and parallel bars apparatuses.